25 November 2020

 So far in our Pandemic Lens series looking at the Conscious Choices macro trend, we have explored Ethical Shopping and Hyper-Essentialism.
-In our final post on this topic, we look at Guilt Free Materials and what that means for future consumer behaviours.
+In our final post on this topic, our customer research leads us to Guilt Free Materials and what that means for future consumer behaviour.

 Although we have seen a temporary increase in single-use plastics during the pandemic (due to hygiene concerns), zero waste and anti-plastic trends have certainly not gone away.
 This mindset remains ingrained in the public consciousness, with continued protesting from extinction rebellion and the release of Sir David Attenborough’s latest Netflix documentary: A life on Our Planet.